replayio/docs/src/app/basics/getting-started/record-your-cypress-tests/page.md

 Now that you're ready to inspect your local tests, the next step is to record your tests in CI.
 Learn how to set up Replay with your Cypress tests on [GitHub Actions](/reference/test-runners/cypress-io/github-actions) and [other CI providers](/reference/test-runners/cypress-io/other-ci-providers).

-{% quick-links title="Read more" description="Learn how to record your tests, manage your test suite and debug flaky tests using Replay DevTools" %}
+{% quick-links title="Read more" description="Learn how to record your tests, manage your test suite, and debug flaky tests using Replay DevTools." %}

 {% quick-link
-  title="Record Your CI Test Run" icon="build"
+  title="Record your CI test run" icon="build"
   href="/reference/test-runners/cypress-io/github-actions"
-  description="Learn how to integrate Replay into your Continuous integration service" /%}
+  description="Learn how to integrate Replay into your CI service" /%}

 {% quick-link
   title="Replay DevTools"
   icon="jumptocode"
   href="/basics/replay-devtools/browser-devtools/console"
-  description="Learn how to use Replay DevTools to debug your tests."
+  description="Learn how to use Replay DevTools to debug your tests" /%}
-/%}

 {% quick-link
-  title="Test Suite Management"
+  title="Test Suite management"
   icon="treeview"
   href="/basics/test-suites/top-failing-and-flaky-tests"
-  description="Test Suite Dashboard helps you stay on top of your test suite health."
+  description="The Test Suite Dashboard helps you stay on top of your test suite health" /%}
-/%}

 {% quick-link